-We perform a similar analysis for spin $3/2$ states too at two fixed values of $s_0$.
-In Fig.~(\ref{fig:5}) we present the $M^2$ dependence of $m_{-}^*$.
-We observe that in the working region of $M^2$ we have good stability with respect to the variation of $M^2$.
-In Fig.~(\ref{fig:6}) the dependence of the residue $\lambda_{-}^{*}$ on $M^2$ at two fixed values of $s_0$ is depicted.
+We also perform a similar analysis for spin $3/2$ states.
+In Fig.~(\ref{fig:6}) we present the $M^2$ dependence of $m_{-}^*$ at two fixed values of $s_0$.
+We observe that in the working region of $M^2$ we have good stability of $m_{-}^*$ with respect to the variation of $M^2$.
+In Fig.~(\ref{fig:7}) the dependence of the residue $\lambda_{-}^{*}$ on $M^2$ at two fixed values of $s_0$ is depicted.
 From these figures we deduce following results:

 From comparison of our results on mass $m_{-}$ and $m_{-}^*$ are compared with the experimental data, we observed impressive agreement between them.

 Finally, we would like to note that both spectroscopic analysis and decay widths studies are crucial for the determination of the quantum states of these newly discovered baryons.
 In Ref.\cite{Aliev:2018uby}, the decay widths of $\Omega_c^0$ baryons within light-cone sum rules considering different scenarios on quantum numbers of these states are investigated.
 The results ruled out the possible identification of the states with $J^P = \frac{1}{2}^-$ (for $\Omega_c(3000),\Omega_c(3050)$) and $J^P = \frac{3}{2}^-$ (for $ \Omega_c(3066),\Omega_c(3090)$).
 In order to make a final decision about the quantum numbers of these states, the contributions of all existent states should be taken into account simultaneously.
 This point needs further refined analysis.